Search

 • id - (Optional) The ID of the Route Table which should be associated with the Subnet.
 Changing this forces a new association to be created.

-timeouts supports the following:
+timeouts (Optional) supports the following:

 • create - (Defaults to 30 minutes) Used when creating the Subnet.